Less than $5 9th Grade Poetry Resources

 By Write On with Jamie

-All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting details, writing hooks and leads, and incorporating the 6 Traits of Writing™.
-From the struggling writer to the advanced writer, this resource offers something for everyone.
+All aspects of text evidence writing are covered in this resource: brainstorming ideas, developing a thesis statement, introducing supporting evidence, writing hooks and leads, and incorporating the 6 Traits of Writing™.

-The video, slide show, graphic organizer, worksheets, writing template, and rubric allow students to practice and develop their informative writing skills.
+The video, slide show, graphic organizer, worksheets, writing template, and rubric allow students to practice and develop their expository writing skills.
 The writing quiz reinforces guided note-taking techniques when used in conjunction with the instructional video.
-The detailed lesson plans make implementing expository writing easy for teachers.
+The detailed lesson plans make implementing informative writing easy for teachers.

-This no-prep lesson is adaptable for in-class instruction, distance learning, or independent student work.
-The instructional video with writing tutorial and template can be presented as whole class instruction or assigned for students to complete at home.
+The lesson can be used in class, assigned for distance learning, or given as independent student work.
+The instructional video with writing tutorial and template can also be presented as whole class instruction or assigned for students to complete at home.

 This Citing Text Evidence Expository / Informative writing prompt lesson includes: